NaciaLuo/lunar-oblique-impact-ejecta/README.md

 # Dataset of "Ejecta pattern of oblique impacts on the Moon from numerical simulations"
-This repository includes sample input files for iSALE-3D and the simulations results of ejecta launch velocities, launch angles, and ejecta deposit patterns.
+This repository includes sample input files for iSALE-3D and the simulation results of ejecta launch velocities, launch angles, and ejecta deposit patterns.
 Please note the iSALE-3D code is distributed on a case-by-case basis in the impact community, restricted to non-commercial use.

 Source data for producing Figures 4-8 in the paper are stored in folders that use the name convention I(impactor diameter)\_deg(impact angle)\_V(impact velocity), where the units are km, degree, and km/s.